 A bind chain is a tree of interconnected values that are linked by binding.
 A bind master can have multiple bind references, each of which can also be the bind master for other parameters.
 In other words, you can have one or more bind references bound to one bind master, and you can also set up a chain where parameter C is the bind reference of parameter B, which is the bind reference of parameter A.

-A bind reference holds the location of the bind master.
-A bind reference is in a fourth "Bind" Parameter Mode, and will show up as purple text in parameter dialogs.
-It can only be changed via its its bind master, its UI, and its
+A bind reference is a parameter in a fourth "Bind" Parameter Mode, and will show up as purple text in parameter dialogs.
+A bind reference's bind expression will resolve to it's master.
+It can only be changed via its its UI, it's

-A bind reference does not use its expression or export parameter modes.
+val property, or its bind master.
+A bind reference does not use its constant, expression or export parameter modes.

-You can also set the bind reference up through python:
+You can also set the bind expression using python: